 - Real estate deeds

 - Shares in a family limited partnership

 Generally speaking, the UTMA offers a tax-efficient way for adults to save for the children in their lives without a major tax burden.

 That’s because the Internal Revenue Service (IRS) taxes earnings accumulated in UTMAs at the child’s tax rate up to a certain threshold.
-Currently, the threshold is $2,200 per year of unearned income.
+The threshold for 2022 was $2,300, and for 2023, it is $2,500.

 Bearing in mind that most kids don’t earn as much as their parents, that should mean families stand to save money in taxes by setting up a custodial account.

 But an UTMA isn’t the only type of custodial account out there.

 The other primary account type you’ll often hear about is the UGMA custodial account.
 Just like UTMA accounts, UGMA accounts get their name from the law that created them.
 In this case, that law was the Uniform Gift to Minors Act (UGMA).

 This law was originally recommended in 1956, and it was refined a bit more in 1966.
 Unlike the UTMA, the UGMA has been ratified in all 50 US states.
 But there are a couple of other key differences, too.

 For example, an UGMA is designed to only hold financial asset classes — which means they’re unable to hold ownership of the patent for an invention or an expensive painting.
 But because most families don’t have those things, this isn’t generally an issue.